 13.1.3 If leader moves, fights or influence any fight during the turn its fatigue increases.

 Example: Steward has made his first move.
-Its fatigue level increases from 0 to 1
+Its fatigue level increases from 0 ry's CF to 0 (but not lower then 0).